 Amyloid plaques are extracellular deposits of beta-amyloid peptides and are a distinct pathology of Alzheimer’s.
 Beta-amyloid proteins originate from a larger protein, amyloid precursor protein, found in the fatty membrane surrounding the nerve cells.
 Beta-amyloid is produced in all individuals and is naturally removed by the body before it can become harmful to the brain.
 However, for individuals with Alzheimer’s disease, it is not removed, and the beta-amyloid proteins stick or clump together, eventually forming a plaque that cannot be broken down.
 Beta-amyloid proteins begin to collect in the brains of individuals with Alzheimer’s disease up to 20 years before symptoms appear.
 As time goes on, these plaques begin to form in other parts of the brain responsible for cognitive function.

 Another neuropathological hallmark of Alzheimer’s disease is cerebral amyloid angiopathy, which is characterized by deposits of beta-amyloid in the tunica media of leptomeningeal arteries, cortical capillaries, small arterioles, and medium-sized arteries in the posterior regions of the brain.
-Some level of cerebral amyloid angiopathy, which is often mild, is present in around 80% of Alzheimer’s patients.
+Some level of cerebral amyloid angiopathy, which is often mild, is present in nearly all brains of people living with Alzheimer’s disease.
 Individuals with severe cerebral amyloid angiopathy may experience vessel wall weakening, which can ultimately lead to lobar hemorrhage.

 Glial cells are the most abundant cells in the brain, outnumbering neurons by approximately 10:1, and come in many forms, including microglia and astrocytes.
 Glial cells, and their relationship with neurons, are fundamental for brain function.
 Glia are critical for normal central nervous system functioning as well as its dysfunction, as they are directly related to all forms of neuropathological processes.
 Thus, the progression and outcome of neurocognitive and neurodegenerative diseases, including Alzheimer’s, depend on glial responses.